Regulation on the University of Iceland Master's and doctoral programmes in public health sciences, no. 977/2018.

 Programmes shall involve training in scientific methods, as well as participation in courses at the postgraduate level.
 The main focus of a Master's programme is a research or development project within the field of public health sciences, and a thesis based on this project.
 The size of the project shall be determined in a research plan produced in the second semester of the programme; it may be a minimum of 30 or a maximum of 60 ECTS.
 Other credits shall be earned through participation in courses, seminars or reading courses.

 All Master's students must have completed certain mandatory courses, i.e. a core curriculum, in order to graduate with an MPH in Public Health Sciences, an MS in Epidemiology or an MS in Biostatistics from the University of Iceland.
 Courses making up the core curriculum are specified in the course catalogue.
 The board of the Centre of Public Health Sciences shall establish rules for whether and how previous studies may replace mandatory courses.
-By the end of the first semester, the student shall have chosen a supervisor for the research project.
+By the end of the first semester, the student shall have chosen an academic supervisor for the research project.
 A member of teaching staff from the Centre of Public Health Sciences shall assist in this choice.
 By the end of the second semester, a description of the research project and plan for its implementation must also be available.
 The board of the Centre shall discuss the description and plan, having received a recommendation from the board of study for the subject in question, before sending them to the standing committee at the relevant school/faculty for confirmation.

 Article 12.
 Undergraduate courses as part of postgraduate study.